dck5132/Sample-Code/README.md

 # Sample-Code
-This is a sample code page
+This repository is for a sample project which uses several web languages to create a quote application